mclacore/tofu-on-azure/state/README.md

 Assuming you have OpenTofu configured at this point, let's configure our remote state storage accoung using it!

 1. Create a new directory for your remote state storage account
-2. Create a new file named `main.tf` in the directory and paste the following:
+2. Create a new file named `providers.tf` in the directory and paste the following:

 ```terraform
 terraform {